 - Actions, not words.

 - If I die, I don’t want a eulogy.
-One of my friends to act as my Speaker for the Dead.
+I want one of my friends to act as my Speaker for the Dead.